Abhay-BITS/datawhisperer-natwest/README.md

 Many people struggle to get quick, accurate, and trustworthy answers from data.
 They face too many steps, unclear terminology, and a lack of confidence in the results. **DataWhisperer** removes all of that friction.

-Type a question in plain English.
-Receive a clear, confident business narrative - backed by a complete **Trust Trace** that shows exactly how the AI arrived at its answer, including every SQL query generated, every assumption made, and a 0–100% confidence score.
+Type a question in plain English - or **speak it aloud** - and receive a clear, confident business narrative, backed by a complete **Trust Trace** that shows exactly how the AI arrived at its answer, including every SQL query generated, every assumption made, and a 0–100% confidence score.

 **Who it is for:** Business analysts, team leads, product managers, and anyone who needs fast, credible insights from databases - without writing SQL.